phymucs/HTRPO/README.md

 **Note**:

 We propose HTRPO for sparse reward reinforcement learning, and as baselines, TRPO and HPG for sparse reward are also implemented.
 To run HTRPO, you need to follow the above instruction.
 To run HPG, you only need to modify the hyperparameter "using_hpg" to "True" in the corresponding config file (e.g. for FetchPush-v1, the config file is configs/HTRPO_FetchPushv1.py).
-To run HTRPO, you need to modify the hyperparameter "sampled_goal_num" to 0 and "using_original_data" to "True", which means that the policy will be trained using only the original collected data without any modification.
+To run TRPO, you need to modify the hyperparameter "sampled_goal_num" to 0 and "using_original_data" to "True", which means that the policy will be trained using only the original collected data without any modification.

 ### Environment List